 Click image for more information

 Concise and comprehensive information about 59 Australian university medical degree paths from 20 Australian university medicine degree programs (offered by 22 universities)

-Identify all the available Australian university medical degrees and degrees that lead to medicine
+Identify all the available Australian university medicine degrees and degrees that lead to medicine

 Understand differences in degree programs and the selection criteria used by each university

-Degree Path Summaries - for 59 Australian medical degrees
+Degree Path Summaries - for 59 Australian medicine degrees

-Detailed Degree Requirements - size of the medical program, how selection is undertaken, detailed specific requirements plus Commentary.
+Detailed Degree Requirements - size of the medicine program, how selection is undertaken, detailed specific requirements plus Commentary.